gbraad/resume/resume.md

   * [非常好看(FeichangHaokan)][employer fchk], October 2011 – April 2013

     As part of a collaboration between [Nomovok][employer nomovok] and FeichangHaokan, I was assigned as Project Manager and acting CTO.
-    A startup was formed to aid the development of a new online contest platform focusing on passionate people and their interests.
+    A startup was formed for the development of an online contest platform focusing on people and their passions and interests.
 I was responsible for designing the infrastructure to deliver a scalable platform which can handle thousands of concurrent requests.
 The platform provided a RESTful interface which delivers JSON responses which are consumed by a web front-end and mobile clients running Android and iOS.

     I was responsbile for managing remote teams using an agile and distributed working methodology and recruiting the developers for the Chinese office.
 For [Nomovok][employer nomovok] I wrote integration code and demonstration applications for use on Nomovok's own SteelRat platform for phone and desktop use.

     Tools used: Linux, PHP, CodeIgniter, MySQL, HTML5 & Friends, JavaScript, JQuery, Android, iOS, Qt